 |SupermanMetropolis, IL||SupermanMetropolis, IL||PopeyeChester, IL||Dick TracyNaperville, IL|

 Metropolis is the self-proclaimed hometown of Superman.
-This fifteen foot tall bronze representation of him (left photo) was installed in 1993.
-He replaced a seven foot tall fiberglass statue from 1986. [map]
+This 15-foot- tall bronze representation of him (left photo) was installed in 1993.
+He replaced a seven-foot-tall fiberglass statue from 1986. [map]

-This six foot tall bronze Popeye statue was installed in Segar Memorial Park in 1977.
+This six-foot-tall bronze Popeye statue was installed in Segar Memorial Park in 1977.
 Chester calls itself the hometown of Popeye since the character's creator was born there.
-There are other Popeye statues in Arkansas and Texas.
+There is another Popeye statue in Chester.
+There are others in Arkansas and Texas.
 For more, see this website. [map]

 This Dick Tracy sculpture was created by Don Reed and installed on the Riverwalk in 2010.
 It is made of bronze and about nine feet tall.
 The sculpture depicts the comic strip character using his two-way wrist radio.
 Dick Locher, one of the cartoonists that worked on the comic strip, has lived in Naperville since 1969.
-For more, see these websites: 1 and 2.
+For more, see this website.

 St. Charles, IL